Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Method

 \subsection{Model Self-Pruning}

-As we ultimately serve the decentralized execution, the current agent model needs to evolve into the decentralized model depending only on itself, rather than global information.
+In pursuit of facilitating decentralized execution, the current model needs to evolve into the decentralized model depending only on itself, rather than global information.
 In this step, we design a simple yet effective model self-pruning method to achieve this.
-We claim that if the following conditions are met:
+We claim that if the following conditions are satisfied, the agent model is a decentralized model:

 where $\mathbf{e}^i$ means the $i$-th standard basis vector (an one-hot vector).
-In this way, we can directly apply the agent model to decentralized execution as there is no advice from other agents adopted.
-Furthermore, we can just apply the intention $v$ to produce the output $z$ without cognition $k$ and other components.
-For the convenience of expression, we refer to the model that only requires V without the cross-attention mechanism as the decentralized model (CADP(D)).
-On the other hand, the model using the cross-attention mechanism is referred to as the centralized model (CADP(C)).
+In this way, we can directly apply the agent model to decentralized execution as there is no advice from other agents used.
+Furthermore, we just apply the value $v$ to produce the output $z$ without key $k$ and other components.
+For the convenience of expression, we refer to the model that only requires their own values $v$ without the self-attention mechanism as the decentralized model (CADP (D)).
+On the other hand, the model using self-attention mechanism is referred to as the centralized model (CADP (C)).
 A decentralized model actually presents that the agent's confidence $c_{i,1:N}$ of all agents is equal to the one-hot vector $\mathbf{e}^i$ in the execution stage.
 It is required to smoothly swap from the centralized training with exchanging confidence to the decentralized execution with the one-hot confidence $c_{i,1:N}$.
-Therefore, we design an auxiliary loss function named pruning loss $\mathcal{L}_p$ to help the decentralized agent gradually alleviate the dependence of other agents, which is given as follows:
+Therefore, we design an auxiliary loss function named pruning loss $\mathcal{L}_p$ to help the decentralized agent gradually alleviate the dependence of other agents, which is given as:

 where $\theta_a$ means the parameters in the agent policy module, and $D_{KL}$ means the Kullback Leibler (KL) Divergence.
 In the pruning loss, smaller $\mathcal{L}_p$ means that agents rely less on the other agents.